-AIARE course travel takes place in remote locations, is dynamic, and is, oftentimes, mentally rigorous.
+AIARE courses take place in remote locations.
+These courses are dynamic, making them physically and mentally rigorous.
 Participants must be able to endure strenuous environments as well as be at a close physical distance from instructors and other course participants.
-The inherent nature of the course location and content require students to be fully committed to and capable of working hard, taking responsibility for themselves, and working effectively in the group to achieve the educational goals of the course.
+The inherent nature of the course location and content requires students to be fully committed to and capable of working hard, taking responsibility for themselves, and working effectively in the group to achieve the educational goals of the course.

-To participate in an AIARE field-based course, you must meet the Essential Eligibility Criteria (EEC).
+To participate in an AIARE field-based course, you must meet the following Essential Eligibility Criteria (EEC).

-- Be able to stay alert and to focus for eight to twelve hours at a time for up to six days while in both a classroom and outdoor settings.
+- Be able to stay alert and focused for eight to twelve hours at a time for the duration of your course while in both classroom and outdoor settings.

-- Be able to travel through mountainous terrain and variable snow conditions, both uphill and downhill on the course mode of travel.
-If on skis (AT or telemark) or splitboards, you must be able to travel efficiently by ascending 900-1200 ft/hour.
-If on a snowmachine, expert riding ability and be proficient with sidehilling, navigating through dense timber, and be accustomed to traveling long distances over varying terrain.
+- Be able to travel uphill and downhill through mountainous terrain and variable snow conditions.
+If on skis or splitboards, you must be able to travel efficiently, ascending 900-1200 ft/hour.
+If on a snowmachine, you must have expert riding ability and be proficient with side-hilling, navigating through dense timber, and be accustomed to traveling long distances (15-20 miles) over varying terrain.
 If moving on snowshoes or on foot, you must be capable of trail-setting, ascending, descending, and side-hilling through open and forested terrain at a walking pace (approx ascending 700 feet/hour).

 - Be able to independently identify and recognize environmental hazards.
-These hazards may include, but are not limited to, falling objects/rocks, loose rock and unstable surfaces, rugged steep and uneven terrain, cliff edges, crevasses, snow fall.
+These hazards may include but are not limited to falling objects/rocks, loose rock and unstable surfaces, rugged steep and uneven terrain, cliff edges, crevasses, and avalanches.

-- Recognize and understand the hazards and risks posed by other course participants, which include, but are not limited to, fatigue, state of mind, and actions that may influence judgment and decision-making.
+- Recognize and understand the hazards and risks posed by other course participants, which include, but are not limited to, physical and mental states that negatively influence judgment and decision making.

 - Travel during periods of inclement weather for an extended period of time and act reliably around hazards to minimize risk when not directly supervised.

-- Be able to withstand cold temperatures (-20 degrees F or colder).
+- Be able to manage cold temperatures (-20 degrees F or colder).